Clement-nshimiyimana/AMMI-Bootcamp/scratch/Readme.md

-GCN: SEMI-SUPERVISED CLASSIFICATION WITH GRAPH CONVOLUTIONAL NETWORKS Paper Reference: https://arxiv.org/abs/1609.02907
+This is a pytorch implementation(from scratch)of a paper produced in 2017 which is titled as "GCN: SEMI-SUPERVISED CLASSIFICATION WITH GRAPH CONVOLUTIONAL NETWORKS".
+Paper Reference: https://arxiv.org/abs/1609.02907

 Install the requirement libraries